savera404/CODSOFT/README.md

 division.
 Allow the user to input two numbers and choose an operation to perform.
 Explanation: This C++ program is a simple calculator.
 It defines a template function called ArthOperation that takes two numbers and an operator as input.
 Inside this function, it uses a switch statement to perform basic arithmetic operations based on the provided operator ('+', '-', 'x', or '/').
 If the operator is invalid or if the denominator is 0 during division, the program displays an error message and exits.

+Task 3: Build a simple console-based Tic-Tac-Toe game that allows two players to play against each other
+Explanation: This is a simple console based tic-tac-toe game that allows two users to play a game of tic-tac-toe.
+Users can choose the number of the slot they want to occupy.
+After the game ends (whether in a win or draw) players can choose to replay the game.